collabdotcloud/docs.collab.cloud/docs/admin/report-to-chain.md

 ### CSV structure

-Each user has its own row and the columns are the datapoints for all the users.
+Each user has its own row and the columns are the data points for all the users.

 The columns are the following in this order: